Welcome

 People

-John T. Giblin, Jr (Tom) - Tom has been at Kenyon Since 2009 and is currently an Associate Professor of Physics.
+John T. Giblin, Jr (Tom) - Tom has been at Kenyon Since 2009 and is currently a Professor of Physics.
 Tom is interested in how numerical methods can help us learn about fundamental physics.
 His interests are in Cosmology, Particle Physics and Computation.

 Alumni and Collaborators